Table of Contents Show

 There is a live demonstration farm at Mission San Juan Capistrano, fed by an ancient Acequia, where you can see how the primitive laborers did their farming.

 The best way to explore the San Antonio Missions National Park is by renting a bike and enjoying your historic bike tour through the missions.
 You will be transported to a different realm, and the sights are nothing like you have ever seen before.

 Entry fee: Entry to the San Antonio Missions National Park is free.

 The historic market square of San Antonio is a three-block outdoor plaza that features locally-owned places that sell a wide range of products exhibiting the cultural, artistic, and ethnic influences of the Southwest and Mexico.
-The historic market square and Farmer’s market is the go-to place to shop indigenous products of Texas.
+The historic Market Square and Farmer’s Market are the go-to places to shop for indigenous products of Texas.
 This market is the site of Cinco de Mayo and many other fiestas in San Antonio.

 Another highlight of this market is that you can see the artisans create pottery, paintings, leather goods, candles, jewelry, or portraits and shop customized wares.

 You must visit the El Mercado for a wonderful shopping experience with a historical vibe.
-Buying interesting merchandise in this historical market makes it popular as one of the most interesting things to do in San Antonio.
+Buying interesting merchandise in this historical market makes it popular.

 2. THINGS TO DO IN SAN ANTONIO: RIVERWALK